Can You Still Buy Property for Residency in Montenegro?

 That's finished too.

-Under the amended law, company directors who are also majority owners seeking to extend their residence must now show that their business paid at least €5,000 per year in taxes and social contributions.
+Under the amended law, registered entrepreneurs and employee-directors who personally own more than 51% of the company can extend their permit only if the business paid at least €5,000 in taxes and contributions in the previous year.
 Not revenue.
 Not profit.
 Actual payments into the state system.

-Again, EU nationals are exempt.
+Again, EU citizens and nationals of Iceland, Liechtenstein, Norway and Switzerland are exempt.
 Everyone else has to prove substance.

 It's not a high bar — €5,000 is roughly what you'd pay employing one person at median wages — and again, it's notably more accessible than earlier policy proposals, which focused on mandatory staffing requirements.
 The final law instead uses tax contribution as the test, making it achievable for small operations, consultancies, and single-person companies that generate real economic value without needing a full payroll.